-If an applicant has a complaint about the way in which an appeal hearing is conducted, he/she should contact the Education Funding Agency (EFA).
-Complaints about the legality of the admission arrangements should be addressed to the Office of the School Adjudicator (OSA)
+If an applicant has a complaint about the way in which an appeal hearing is conducted, he/she should contact the Education and Skills Funding Agency (ESFA).

 9. Admission Criteria

 We admit students for the Sixth Form where academic demands are significantly higher than for GCSE.
 It is our experience that students who do not meet the criteria below will find the courses difficult and they are likely to struggle to make satisfactory progress.
 In order to be eligible for entry to Sir Thomas Rich's Sixth Form students should have the following qualifications: